 - Arch Mortgage Insurance Company,

 - Essent Guaranty, Inc.,

 - Genworth Mortgage Insurance Corporation,

 - National Mortgage Insurance Corporation,

-- Radian Guaranty Inc., and
+- · Radian Guaranty Inc., and

 - United Guaranty Residential Insurance Company.

 The level of competition within the private mortgage insurance industry is intense and is not expected to diminish.
 Price competition has been present for some time: in the third quarter of 2014, we reduced many of our standard lender-paid single premium rates to match competition; and in the fourth quarter of 2013, we reduced all of our standard borrower-paid monthly premium rates and most of our standard single premium rates to match competition.
 Currently, we are seeing price competition in the form of lender-paid single premium programs customized for individual lenders by using a rate card's authority to set premiums or adjust premiums on individual loans within a range of premiums.
 This has resulted in rates materially discounted from those on the standard rate card (i.e., one that does not use such authority).
-During most of 2013, when almost all of our lender-paid single premium rates were above those most commonly used in the market, lender-paid single premium policies were approximately 4% of our total new insurance written; they were approximately 11% in 2014 and 20% in the first quarter of 2015, primarily as a result of us selectively matching reduced rates.
+In June 2015, the OCI issued letters to mortgage insurers inquiring about their discounted lender paid mortgage insurance practices.
+During most of 2013, when almost all of our lender-paid single premium rates were above those most commonly used in the market, lender-paid single premium policies were approximately 4% of our total new insurance written; they were approximately 11% in 2014, 20% in the first quarter of 2015 and 17% in the second quarter of 2015.
+The increases compared to 2014 were primarily a result of us selectively matching reduced rates.
 Prior to the fourth quarter of 2014, we did not use our rate card's authority to adjust premiums to offer significant discounts from our standard lender-paid single premium policy rate card.
-The average discount from our rate card on lender-paid single premium policies was 5% in the fourth quarter of 2014 and 13% in the first quarter of 2015.
-As a result of the recent increase in the percentage of our new business written as lender-paid single premium policies, our weighted average premium rate on new insurance written has decreased from 2013 to 2014.
-As the percentage of business written as lenderpaid single premium policies increases, all other things equal, our weighted average premium rates on new insurance written will decrease.
-If we reduce or discount prices on any premium plan in response to future price competition, it may further decrease our weighted average premium rates.
+The average discount from our rate card on lender-paid single premium policies was 5% in the fourth quarter of 2014, 13% in the first quarter of 2015 and 11% in the second quarter of 2015.
+Given the current pricing environment, an increase in the percentage of business written as lender-paid single premium policies, all other things equal, will decrease our weighted average premium rates on new insurance written.
+If we reduce or discount prices on any premium plan in response to future price competition, all other things equal, it will decrease our weighted average premium rates.